Ayush220422/Machine-Learning/README.md

 # Machine-Learning
-this repo keeps the track of my machine learning journey , i will post all the notebooks through which i have learnt core ML
+This repo keeps the track of my Machine Learning journey , I will post all the notebooks through which i have learnt core ML.